 The support for the victim of bullying behaviour will seek to help them recover from the unpleasant and upsetting effects of bullying and to begin once more to enjoy their experience of being a member of the School.
 This process will involve thorough discussion with the pupil, his parents, House Parent and DHP.
-As part of this process it may be appropriate for the School Counsellor to become involved.
 Support from external services such as Social Care and CAMHS will also be sought if appropriate as it might be that early help or additional support is needed.

 The support for the perpetrator of the bullying behaviour will involve efforts to help them change their behaviour.
 Other than in the cases of those required to leave the School (including those who have been permanently excluded as a result of their bullying), this will be through discussion with the pupil concerned, his parents, House Parent and DHP.
-As part of this process it may be appropriate for the School Counsellor to become involved.
 Support from external services will also be sought if appropriate as it might be that early help or additional support is needed for the perpetrator.
 Whilst the School recognises the need to support those who have been involved in bullying behaviour in changing their behaviour, it also accepts that sanctions will often be necessary and appropriate as part of its response to bullying incidents.